angelonazzaro/NotificationJS/README.md

 # NotificationJS

-NotificationJS is a personal project that I used to improve my front-end skills.
+NotificationJS is a personal project that I used to improve my front-end skills. <br>
 It is build completely using Javascript Vanilla, CSS3 and HTML5.
-No frameworks or third-party libraries used.
+No frameworks or third-party libraries used. <br>
 This project was inspired by [React-toastify](https://fkhadra.github.io/react-toastify/introduction/) and [Web dev Simplified](https://www.youtube.com/c/WebDevSimplified).

 ## Usage